open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 `Shutdown` SHOULD NOT block indefinitely (e.g. if it attempts to flush the data and the destination is unavailable).
-[OpenTelemetry SDK](../overview.md#sdk) authors CAN decide if they want to make the shutdown timeout configurable.
+[OpenTelemetry SDK](../overview.md#sdk) authors MAY decide if they want to make the shutdown timeout configurable.

 ### Pull Metric Exporter